-Science fiction blended with inter-species romance; this is the harbinger for Mercurio D Rivera's 'Looking for Langalana'.
-It's a tale told as though the protagonist is put on a witness stand.
-Shimera, a Wergen, tells her story to an emissary - the son of the human named Phinny she once loved.
-Although a little too quixotic, I really enjoyed this one.
-With strange mating rituals on the Wergen's part, descriptive language of their beguiling anatomy's , and a pesky native of Langalana that cannot be tamed, this opener to the issue will be sure to stay with you long after the last sentence.
+Science fiction blended with inter-species romance; this is the premise for Mercurio D Rivera's Looking for Langalana - a tale told through a protagonist on a witness stand.
+Shimera, a Wergen, tells her story to an emissary: the son of a human named Phinny she once loved.
+Although a little too quixotic, I enjoyed the tale.
+With strange mating rituals on the Wergen's part, descriptive language of their beguiling anatomies, and a pesky native of Langalana that cannot be tamed, it's a worthy opener.

-Whilst boasting the most imaginative illustration in this story collection, 'The Rising Tide' by Australia's C.A.L is a piece probably better suited to a novella or even something more grandiose.
-The beginning is a treat; tied with the art, it evokes a true ultramodern landscape:
+Whilst boasting the most imaginative illustration in this story collection, The Rising Tide by Australia's C.A.L is a piece probably better suited to a novel.
+The opening is a treat.
+Tied with the art, it evokes a true ultramodern landscape:

-Beneath the night-clad sky of a golden colonized globe, Raleigh Marsonnet walked the light-swept roads as any Free-born citizen might do -
+Beneath the night-clad sky of a golden colonized globe, Raleigh Marsonnet walked the light-swept roads as any Free-born citizen might do ...

-Another story that would shine in novel length is 'Summers End' by Jamie Barras.
+Another story that would shine in novel length is Summers End by Jamie Barras.
 Jamie imagines a world where the whole population of earth wakes up simultaneously five months after a comatose period.
-Said period was caused by 'hijackers' , unknown entity's that decided to take up residence in humanity's collective skulls.
-It's a scary scenario; absolutely terrifying, if truth be told, as possession in the genre of science fiction has always given me the heebie-jeebies.
-The story is not global, however, and basically centers on a domestic issue.
-I get the feeling Jamie Barras is not done with this universe.
+Said period was caused by 'hijackers'; unknown entity's that decided to take up residence in humanity's collective skull.
+It's a scary scenario, as possession in the genre of sci-fi has always been hard to tackle.
+However, the story is not global, and primarily centers on a domestic issue.
+One gets the feeling Barras is not done with this universe.

-Lastly, we have the winner of the James White award: 'A short History of the Dream Library' by Elizabeth Hopkinson.
-No doubt about it, this one's a gem.
-Its fiction packaged as neatly as the title suggests, interspersed with laugh-out-load moments.
-Set in England, the tale of Milton Bissit and his addictive dream that involves a 'Hindi speaking goblin' is a genuine classic.
-If Elizabeth continues to work, I think her name could eventually be used in the same sentence as Douglas Adams.
+Lastly, we have the winner of the James White award: A Short History Of The Dream Library by Elizabeth Hopkinson.
+This one's a gem: fiction packaged as neatly as the title suggests, and interspersed with laugh-out-load moments.
+Set in England, the tale of Milton Bissit and his addictive dream involving a 'Hindi speaking goblin' falls into the realm of classic.
+If Elizabeth continues to work, her name could potentially be used in the same sentence as Douglas Adams.